learn-fp/learn-fp/ch00_implicits.md

 # The implications of implicit keyword in scala !
 Scala syntax is very simple and straightforward, that is if we ignore the infamous `implicit` keyword !
 This bad reputation comes from the fact that not only it's a little confusing, it is used in couple of different ways to perform different tasks.
 But we can summarize it in one simple concept: __Extending the language__.
-Let's face it step by step.
+We break implicit keyword usage into two parts: Implicit conversion and implicit parameters.

 ## 1.Implicit conversion
 ### 1.1 Implicit conversion with implicit functions